sadkellz/External-Melee-Camera/README.md

 >![](imgs/Python_Installer.png)

 >## Blender
-> To get started, open the provided [emc_stages.blend](resources/emc_stages.blend) file.
+> To get started, open `emc_stages.blend` file.
 This Blender scene contains all the legal stages
 > in their own collections, to be used as reference when creating a camera animation.
 >
 >### Pymem